elron/svelte-wp-shortcodes/README.md

 - 🌐 **SSR Compatibility**: Ready for SvelteKit's server-side rendering.
 - 🛠️ **Custom Components**: Fully adaptable with your custom Svelte components for personalized designs.
 - 📦 **Unlimited Shortcodes**: Embed any number of Svelte components or shortcodes without restrictions.
+- 📜 **Multi-Line Support:** Captures and processes shortcodes with content that spans multiple lines, ensuring a flexible and forgiving user experience.

 ## 📦 Installation